EnduranceCode/microservices-playground/README.txt

 - http://192.168.1.78:XXX/swagger-ui.html

--- WITH HAVE RUN 2- 3- (OPTIONALS)
+-- IF YOU HAVE RUN 2- 3- (OPTIONALS)

 EUREKA
 - http://localhost:8761/